 For rolling-code systems, it isn’t.
 LiftMaster Security+ 2.0, Chamberlain Security+, and Genie Intellicode all require a second step at the opener’s control board.
 Skip it, and HomeLink learns the transmission frequency but the gate receiver never authorizes it.
 The gate ignores every press.

-This guide covers how to identify whether your opener uses rolling code, the complete two-step pairing process, and the three failure modes that catch most people.
+This guide covers how to identify whether your opener uses rolling code, the complete two-step pairing process, and the failure modes that catch most people.

 Is your opener rolling code?